ner0-m/elsa/README.md

 # History and contributors

 elsa started its life as an internal library at the [Inverse Problems in Tomography](https://ip.campar.in.tum.de) group at the [Technical University in Munich](https://www.tum.de).
-This open-source version is a modernized and cleaned up version of our internal code and will contain most of its functionality, module some parts which we unfortunately cannot share (yet).
+This open-source version is a modernized and cleaned up version of our internal code and will contain most of its functionality, modulo some parts which we unfortunately cannot share (yet).

-The contributors to elsa are:
+The *contributors* to elsa are:

    * Matthias Wieczorek
    * Tobias Lasser